F2: Fun and Frustration

 F2: Fun and Frustration is a 2019 Indian Telugu-language comedy film written and directed by Anil Ravipudi.
 Produced by Sri Venkateswara Creations, the film stars Venkatesh, Varun Tej, Tamannaah Bhatia, and Mehreen Pirzada.
 The music is composed by Devi Sri Prasad.
 The plot follows two men who try to control their dominating wives after getting married.

 F2 was released on 12 January 2019 during Sankranthi, and grossed over ₹127.2–140 crore against a budget of ₹30 crore, becoming a major commercial success.
 F2 was featured in the Indian Panorama Mainstream section of the 50th International Film Festival of India.

-It is the first film in the Fun and Frustration series with a standalone sequel titled F3: Fun and Frustration released in May 2022, which was also a commercial success.
+It is the first film in the Fun and Frustration series with a standalone sequel titled F3 released in May 2022, which was also a commercial success.